jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/application-commands-and-helm-overrides.rst

         ~(keystone_admin)]$ system helm-override-delete |prefix|-openstack glance openstack
         Deleted chart overrides glance:openstack for application |prefix|-openstack

+``application-apply``
--   Use the following command to apply or reapply an application, making it available for service.
+    Use the following command to apply or reapply an application, making it available for service.

     .. code-block:: none